If you own a home built in 1978, that home is now forty-years old.

 And most times, tenants don’t change out filters nearly often enough.
 Many time they are just filthy.

 Does Your Property Management Company Hire a Heat and Air Contractor?
 Or, do they have a Heat and Air Technician on Staff?

 Rule one for any property management company is to have a good heat and air company or dedicated technician at their beckoning call.
 If that property management company relies on a contractor, they are almost certainly paying too much for the service.
 That’s why we have had a dedicated heat and air technician on our staff for years.

 When a system goes down in the middle of the summer, you need someone to fix it immediately.
 Or, you need to change out the system.

 Rule two for property management companies that hire a contractor is to have at least one back up.
 That is because something always seems to happen to delay contractor at the worst possible time.
 They get busy on somebody else’s projects, or the go to the lake.
 That’s another reason why we have a dedicated technician – so they are ready to go to work for us when we need them.

 Keep a close eye on those old central heat and air systems that are on their last leg.

-If you aren’t aware of this, the EPA spearheaded an effort to change from the old Freon (R-22) to new Freon (R-410A).
+The EPA spearheaded required a change from the old Freon (R-22) to a new type of Freon (R-410A).
 The problem is that the new Freon doesn’t work in the older systems.

-Anytime one of the older R-22 systems needs a significant amount of work, it’s worth considering whether or not to tear out that old junk and switch to the newer R-410A systems.
+So, anytime one of the older R-22 systems needs a significant amount of work, it’s worth considering whether or not to tear out that old junk and switch to the newer R-410A systems.